What Is Photo Etching?

 Choosing The MetalSheet metal or coil is selected from a comprehensive metal store (over 2000 different types of metal on the database from 0.07mm to 1.5mm thickness) and is cut to the required size.
 We only use high photo etching quality metal for all of our processes.
 Material is allocated with a unique batch number traceable to incoming material certificates.
 Cosmetic inspection is carried out to ensure material quality is good.

-Metal CleaningThe metal to be used is chemically cleaned to remove any rolling oils or contaminants from the surface, this is important as contamination will inhibit the application of the photo-resist and could negatively impact the quality of the finished etched part.
+Metal CleaningThe metal to be used is chemically cleaned to remove any rolling oils or contaminants from the surface, this is important as contamination will inhibit the application of the photo-resist and could negatively impact the quality of the finished photo etched parts.

 LaminationThe cut sheets are laminate coated with UV light sensitive photo resist (laminar) which is applied to both sides of the sheets using heat and pressure.
 The excess laminar is trimmed from the sheets.